rrad0812/mydocs/git/03 Git cheat-sheet.md

  Commands | Description
 ----------|-----------------------------------------------------------------------
 `git rebase <branch>` | The git rebase command is used to re-apply commits on top of another base tip.
 It allows you to move or combine a sequence of commits to a new base commit.
 This is commonly used to: 1.
 Keep a linear project history.
 2. Integrate changes from one branch into another.
 3. Update a feature branch with the latest changes from the main branch.
-The basic usage is git rebase , which will rebase the current branch onto the specified branch.
+The basic usage is `git rebase`, which will rebase the current branch onto the specified branch.
 `git rebase --interactive <branch>` | Starts an interactive rebase session, allowing you to modify commits starting from up to the current HEAD.
 This lets you reorder, squash, edit, or delete commits, providing a way to clean up and refine commit history before pushing changes.
-Shorter version: git rebase -i <branch>
+Shorter version: `git rebase -i <branch>`.
 `git rebase --continue` | Continues the rebase process after resolving conflicts.
 `git rebase --abort` | Aborts the rebase process and returns to the original branch.
 `git fetch --rebase` | Fetches from the remote repository and rebases local changes.

 ## Cherry-Picking

 Git cherry-picking is a process that allows you to apply the changes introduced by a specific commit from one branch into another branch.
 This is particularly useful when you want to selectively incorporate individual changes from different branches without merging the entire branch.
 By using the git cherry-pick command, you can isolate and integrate only the desired commits, ensuring that specific modifications are included in your current branch while avoiding potential conflicts and unwanted changes from other parts of the branch.

  Commands | Description
 ----------|-----------------------------------------------------------------------